arthurhscarvalho/pointpca2-pylib/README.md

 ```

 ### Contributing
 Feel free to open any kind of issues and contributions related to this Python package.
-Issues related to the Rust implementation should be open on the [Rust implementation](https://github.com/akaTsunemori/pointpca2-rs) repository.
+Issues related to the Rust implementation should be open on the [pointpca2-rs](https://github.com/akaTsunemori/pointpca2-rs) repository.

 ### Acknowledgments
 - [pointpca2-rs](https://github.com/akaTsunemori/pointpca2-rs) - An implementation of PointPCA2 in Rust